camarman/GTRPy/docs/equations.md

 \mathcal{L}_Vg = 0
 $$

-> Note that if the type of the V is (0,1), during the calculation of the Killing field condition, it's converted to type (0,1).
+> Note: Type (0,1) vector field is converted to type (1,0) during the calculation of the Killing field condition.

 ### Tensor Field